 Who can benefit from AR?

-Enhancing the real surrounding with computer-generated data opens the whole new dimension of opportunities, finding its implementation far beyond entertainment and gaming industries (as many people still mistakenly think), transforming education, design, logistics, healthcare, industrial manufacture, construction etc.
+Enhancing the real surrounding with computer-generated data opens the whole new dimension of opportunities, finding its implementation far beyond entertainment and gaming industries (as many people still mistakenly think), transforming education, interior design, logistics, healthcare, industrial manufacture, construction etc.

 Everyone from Pokemon fans to a first-day employee who doesn’t know how to add paper to the printer can benefit from the ability to add computer-generated graphics in their field of vision.